 From Season-Long Care to Harvest

-Weekly homework will focus on preparing you to make good decisions in the coming growing season.
+Participating in the weekly on-line discussions can help you with your plans for the coming growing season.
 (Note: You do NOT need to take BF 120 to enroll in this course)

 Target Audience